0xcire/Propel-CRM/README.md

   - [x] user can delete a contact
   - [x] on dashboard, user gets a side panel to view contacts (like valorant, csgo, discord, etc...)
 - [ ] tasks-slice MVP
+  - [ ] user can CRUD a task
+  - [ ] user can '@ tag' a contact and when hovering name, can see 'contact card'
 - [ ] listings-slice MVP
 - [ ] analytics-slice MVP